sacloud/usacloud/README_ENG.md

 ## Major features

 - Following the latest function of Sakura Cloud.
 Billing Information, Object Storage, Web Accelerator, etc. can also be used.
-- Support for cross-platform version.(Windows / macOS / Linux) It can also be executed with ARM.
+- Support for cross-platform version　(Windows / macOS / Linux).
+It can also be executed with ARM.
 - Single binary implemented in Go language.
-Installation method is only binary copy. (yum / apt / brew is also supported)
+Installation method is only binary copy (yum / apt / brew is also supported).
 - Supports SSH / SCP / SFTP / VNC etc. only with "binary".

 ## Install